Why Are Bell Peppers Different Colors? (Do They Taste Different?)

 Which Bell Pepper Tastes the Best?

 Well, that depends on your taste preferences.
 Some people might prefer a sweeter bell pepper, while others might prefer a more spicy pepper.
-There are so many types of bell peppers to select from, it can be hard to decide which one is the best.
+There are many types of bell peppers to choose from.
+It can be hard to decide which is best.
+This is especially true when considering that some think green bell peppers are the sweetest.

 Green bell peppers are picked before full ripeness while they are still immature.
 They have a more bitter and “green” taste than other bell peppers.